Inspired by this Quora post.

 FUN FACT: Over 2000 endangered African penguins call this sheltered beach home.

-FUN FACT: The beach at Fort Bragg is covered in smooth, vibrantly colored sea glass — the remnants from a span of time in the 1960s when residents would throw their garbage over the cliffs.
+FUN FACT: The beach at Fort Bragg is covered in smooth, vibrantly colored sea glass — the remnants from the 1960s when residents would throw their garbage over the cliffs.

 10. Hyams Beach, New South Wales, Australia

-FUN FACT: Hyams Beach holds a Guinness World Record for whitest sand.
+FUN FACT: Hyams Beach holds a Guinness World Record for the whitest sand.

 11. Bora Bora, French Polynesia

-FUN FACT: Hotel Bora Bora, built in 1961, comprised first of the (now common) over-water bungalows.
+FUN FACT: Hotel Bora Bora, built in 1961, comprised the first of the (now common) over-water bungalows.

 12. Baio do Sancho, Fernando de Noronha, Brazil